Toon Hermans

-Antoine Gerard Theodore "Toon" Hermans (17 December 1916 – 22 April 2000) was a noted Dutch comedian, singer and writer.
+Antoine Gerard Theodore "Toon" Hermans (17 December 1916 in Sittard – 22 April 2000 in Utrecht) was a noted Dutch comedian, singer and writer.

 Hermans was also beloved in Flanders and performed in Belgium, Germany, Austria, with an attempt at a 1968 Broadway show.

 Biography

 Toon Hermans was born in Sittard.
 He began performing in the 1930s, achieving local, regional and, eventually, national fame in the Netherlands as a comedian during the post-war decades.
 Together with Wim Sonneveld and Wim Kan he was considered one of the "Great Three" of Dutch cabaret during the 1950s and 1960s.

-While Sonneveld became known for more serious, more searching kinds of cabaret as well as expansion into other areas of amusement such as musicals, and while Kan focused more and more on purely political satire, Toon Hermans remained true to his one lifetime love: simple home-grown humor, the ability to make people laugh.
-His humor was of a disarmingly genuine kind.
-His one-man shows usually consisted of stories he would tell, often based on the life of his youth in a small town in Limburg, with a typical panoply of family members, neighbours, friends (some enemies), cats and dogs, which he presented in an irresistibly hilarious manner; and interspersed with simple, charming, crystal clear songs about life, love, and happiness.
+While Wim Sonneveld became known for complex, reflective cabaret and musical theater, and Wim Kan focused increasingly on political satire, Toon Hermans specialized in accessible, observational humor centered on everyday life.
+His one-man shows primarily featured narrative routines based on his youth in a small town in Limburg.
+These performances depicted a recurring cast of family members, neighbors, friends, and animals, presented through a highly comedic lens.
+These spoken segments were punctuated by straightforward, melodic songs addressing themes of life, love, and happiness.

 Subsequent generations of Dutch cabaret artists, and the theater critics of the 1970s and 1980s, were not much impressed by Hermans' unpretentious, politically and socially disengaged entertainment, but his fan base remained very large and his road shows continued to attract very large crowds.

 As was the case for other cabaret artists, the transition from theatrical performance to television shows was associated with ups and downs, and some believe that the most deeply felt and enduring appeal of his shows was lost in the latter medium, but he nevertheless achieved significant successes even on television, his one-man show in 1967 supposedly having been watched by 6 million – half the population of the Netherlands at the time.